a-basuony/20_project_in_20-Movie-Seat-Booking/README.md

 ## Features

-- Select movie from dropdown
+- Select a movie from the dropdown
-- Select seats by clicking on them
+- Click on available seats to select them
-- See total price update in real-time
+- See the total price update in real-time

 ## Installation